 - Memory: Your server has a certain amount of RAM (physical memory) available for processes, but when it runs out, it utilizes “swap memory.”
 Swap memory is the reserved hard disk space utilized to supplement the physical RAM once it is completely used by applications running on your VPS.
 While swap memory is common and not necessarily a bad thing, it should not be considered a replacement for RAM, since on non-SSD servers access times will be much slower than RAM.
 If you see that your physical memory is hovering consistently around 80% and your swap memory usage keeps increasing, that’s one potential sign an upgrade, specifically more RAM, might be needed.

 - Disk Usage: If your disk usage is high (roughly 80% or more), an upgrade to disk space might be needed.
 However, disk usage isn’t the only disk metric to be concerned with, and there are other metrics to take into consideration that aren’t shown in the Manage interface.
 It’s possible that your site is utilizing a large amount of Disk I/O, or input/output operations on your disk, which might slow down your site.
 In that case, a Solid State Drive might prove more beneficial.
 Our Heroic Support® team can help you determine if this is the case for your server.

 If, after using our above tips to optimize your server and analyze your resource use, you’re still experiencing a slow website or server, then you may need a server upgrade.
 Luckily, upgrading is easy.
-Read our detailed instructions on how to upgrade your VPS, and don’t be afraid to reach out to our Heroic Support® team, available 24/7/365, with any questions!
+Read our detailed instructions on upgrading your VPS, and don’t be afraid to reach out to our Heroic Support® team, available 24/7/365, with any questions!